keiserlab/plaquebox-paper/README.md

 ## Demo

+Notebook [2.2) CNN Models - Test Cases](https://github.com/keiserlab/plaquebox-paper) is a demo that shows how to apply the trained CNN model on unseen dataset.
+Simply download the tiles from Zenodo repository and unzip it to the /data folder, then the notebook can be run through Jupyter.

 ## Instructions for use

 This repository contains 11 notebooks to reproduce the results from the linked paper.
 Each notebook includes details relevant to a portion of the described pipeline, with detailed descriptions at the top of each notebook.
 For results reproduction, these files are presented in sequential order and depend on the previous notebook.

 ### Data Download

-Before running the code, it is necessary to download and unzip the raw datafiles from the corresponding Zenodo repository above.
+Before running the code, it is necessary to download the raw datafiles from the corresponding Zenodo repository above and unzip the files to the /data folder.

 ### Modifying Filepaths

 The filepaths must be specified as indicated in each notebook to specify the location of the downloaded data.